 Nitro Cold Brew

 Nitro Cold Brew is just cold brew that has been introduced to nitrogen, giving it that cascading effect with a rich, foamy and creamy top.
-Personally, I do not enjoy nitro cold brew, but for those that enjoy a nice Guinness, this may be a beverage worth giving a try.
-If you have any interest and want to try to make some at home, check out this article we wrote on the best nitro cold brew coffee maker.
+Personally, we do not enjoy nitro cold brew coffee all that much, but for those that enjoy a nice Guinness, this may be a beverage worth giving a try.
+If you have any interest and want to try to make some at home, check out our nitro cold brew guide.

 For many of you, your first experience with trying iced coffee was probably when you added ice to older coffee that had been sitting out for a little while.
 There is no shame in that, you have to start somewhere!
-For me, it started out when I was 8 years old, stealing sips off of my parents iced coffee from Dunkin Donuts.
-Anyways, yeah, that's what American style iced coffee is, just normal brewed coffee that has cooled down and was added to ice.
+Well, this is exactly what iced coffee is.
+It is just normal brewed coffee that has cooled down and was added to ice.
 Boring, old and unimpressive.

 Japanese Iced Coffee